NGO founded: 1987

 Awards and achievements

-Below is a summary of GESGs awards.
+As at 2013 GESG has won 34 national and international awards, some of which are highlighted below.
 See a full list and specific achievements on the GESG website.

 2009: Awarded by Progreso Network for developing Sierra Gorda Products; awarded for their Environmental Education Program by Compartir Foundation;